derricklor/ollamachat/README.md

 ### Step 1: Download Ollama
 Ollama is available for all major platforms.
 Choose your operating system and follow the instructions below.

-macOS
-Download the [macOS](https://ollama.com/download/mac) application from the official Ollama website.

-Windows
-Download the [Windows](https://ollama.com/download/windows) installer from the official Ollama website.
+Download the [installer](https://ollama.com/download) from the official Ollama website.

 ### Step 2: Pull models
 In your terminal run the command ```ollama pull llama3.2```.